Summary of Product Characteristics Updated 01-Aug-2019 | Merck Sharp & Dohme Limited

 The clinical relevance of the lower antibody responses observed on revaccination compared to primary vaccination is not known.

-In a double-blind, controlled clinical trial, 473 adults, 60 years of age or older, were randomised to receive a single dose of ZOSTAVAX either concomitantly (N=237), or nonconcomitantly with 23-valent Pneumococcal polysaccharide vaccine (N=236).
-At four weeks postvaccination, the VZV-specific immune responses following concomitant use were not similar to the VZV-specific immune responses following nonconcomitant administration.
-Therefore consider administration of the two vaccines separated by at least 4 weeks.
+In a double-blind, controlled clinical trial, 473 adults, 60 years of age or older, were randomised to receive a single dose of ZOSTAVAX either concomitantly (N=237), or nonconcomitantly (N=236) with 23-valent Pneumococcal polysaccharide vaccine.
+At four weeks post-vaccination, the VZV-specific immune responses following concomitant use were not similar to the VZV-specific immune responses following nonconcomitant administration.
+However in a US effectiveness cohort study of 35,025 adults ≥60 years old, no increased risk of herpes zoster (HZ) was observed in individuals who received ZOSTAVAX and 23-valent Pneumococcal polysaccharide vaccine concomitantly (N=16,532) as compared to individuals receiving ZOSTAVAX one month to one year after 23-valent pneumococcal polysaccharide vaccine (N=18,493) in routine practice.
+The adjusted hazard ratio comparing the incidence rate of HZ in the two groups was 1.04 (95% CI, 0.92, 1.16) over a median follow-up of 4.7 years.
+The data do not indicate that concomitant administration of the two vaccines alters the effectiveness of ZOSTAVAX.

 The vaccine is not effective for the prevention of acute otitis media, sinusitis and other common upper respiratory tract infections.